Fanris/PySchedGUI/README.md

 	4. Start the user interface with the following parameters
 		- --key=Path/To/PrivateKey
 		- --user=Your username (optional)
-		- ui (to start the "graphical" UI)
+		- gui (to start the "graphical" UI)